Ignacy Mościcki: Presidency

-After Józef Piłsudski's May 1926 coup d'état on 1 June 1926, Mościcki, once an associate of Piłsudski in the Polish Socialist Party, was elected President of Poland by the National Assembly on the recommendation of Piłsudski, who had refused the post for himself.
+After Józef Piłsudski's May 1926 coup d'état, Mościcki, once an associate of Piłsudski in the Polish Socialist Party, was elected President of Poland on 1 June 1926 by the National Assembly on the recommendation of Piłsudski, who had refused the post for himself.

 As president, Mościcki was subservient to Piłsudski and never openly showed dissent from any aspect of the Marshal's leadership.
 After Piłsudski's death in 1935, his followers divided into three main factions: those supporting Mościcki as Piłsudski's successor, those supporting General Edward Rydz-Śmigły and those supporting Prime Minister Walery Sławek.

 With a view to eliminating Sławek from the game, Mościcki concluded a power-sharing agreement with Rydz-Śmigły, which had caused Sławek to be marginalised as a serious political player by the end of the year.
 As a result of the agreement, Rydz-Śmigły would become the de facto leader of Poland until the outbreak of the war, and Mościcki remained influential by continuing in office as president.

 Mościcki was the leading moderate figure in the regime, which was referred to as the "colonels' government" because of the major presence of military officers in the Polish government.
 Mościcki opposed many of the nationalist excesses of the more right-wing Rydz-Śmigły, but their pact remained more or less intact.

 Mościcki remained president until September 1939, when he was interned in Romania after the German invasion of Poland and was forced by France to resign his office.
 He transferred the office to General Bolesław Wieniawa-Długoszowski, who held it for only one day before General Władysław Sikorski and the French government ousted him in favour of Władysław Raczkiewicz.